 off early in the second half for stupidly kicking Diego Simeone after the

 Argentine had fouled him.
-Of course had England had 11 players throughout
+Of course everyone thought that if England had

 they would have won and had Beckham been available for the penalties he

 would doubtless have taken the place of Ince or Batty and won the match

 again.
 The press crucified Beckham, effigies of him were burnt outside

 pubs up and down the country and away fans certainly didn't forget